The Pretty Reckless: 2015–2017: Who You Selling For

-2020–present: Death by Rock and Roll and Other Worlds
+2018–2024: Death by Rock and Roll and Other Worlds

+The band's longtime-producer, Kato Khandwala, was involved in a motorcycle accident in April 2018 and died later due to injuries from the crash.
+Speaking about Khandwala's death, Taylor Momsen stated:

 In November 2019, Momsen revealed on Instagram that the band was working on their fourth studio album with Matt Cameron of Pearl Jam and Soundgarden.
 In February 2020, Momsen confirmed the album's completion and revealed its title, Death by Rock and Roll.
-The album was released on February 12, 2021.
-In May 2020, the band signed with Fearless Records.
 The lead single, which is the title track of the album, was released on May 15, 2020.
 The band's tour was set to begin in September 2020, having been delayed from May 2020 due to the COVID-19 pandemic.
+In May 2020, the band signed with Fearless Records.

 The Pretty Reckless became the first female-fronted band to have five number one singles when "Death by Rock and Roll" rose to the top of the Mainstream Rock Chart.
 The Halloween-themed "Broomsticks" was released in late October, and "25" was released on November 13.
-In January 2021, the band released "And So It Went" featuring Tom Morello as the next single for Death by Rock and Roll.
+On January 8, 2021, the band released "And So It Went" featuring Tom Morello as the next single for Death by Rock and Roll.
 Momsen stated that the song comments on the world's current "civil unrest": "The world has been in such a state of civil unrest.
 'And So It Went' basically comes from that vision.
 As a songwriter, I feel like I'm not here to preach.
 I use music to observe and communicate what I see around me."

-The band embarked on the Death by Rock and Roll Tour in support of the album in March and April 2022 touring with Shinedown; and then with Halestorm beginning in June 2022.
+The album was released on February 12, 2021.

+The band returned to touring for the first time since the Who You Selling For Tour when they joined Shinedown on their Revolutions Live Tour.
+The tour started on April 1 in Spokane, Washington and wrapped up on May 7, 2022, in Knoxville, Tennessee.
+In March 2022, it was announced that the band would be joining Halestorm for a summer tour.
+The tour began on July 8 and concluded on August 12, 2022.
+On July 15, 2022, the band performed at Rock Fest in Cadott, Wisconsin.
 The tour visited the UK and Ireland in October and November 2022.
-In August 2022, the band announced the upcoming release of Other Worlds, a compilation album containing alternate versions of previously released songs and new covers, for November 4 that year.
+In August 2022, the band announced the release of Other Worlds, a compilation album containing alternate versions of previously released songs and new covers, for November 4 that year.
 A remix of "Got So High" from Death by Rock and Roll was released as a single ahead of the compilation's release.
+In May 2023, the band announced that they entered the studio to work on their fifth studio album.

+The band toured as the opening act of AC/DC's Power Up Tour from May 2024 to August 2025.